 Finally, you may be asked to perform a visual field test that will show if there is damage to the vision.

 The results of the examination and the glaucoma tests will then all be explained in detail and if the diagnosis of glaucoma is made, we can then proceed to talk about the various treatment options.

 Although we know high eye pressure is not the only cause of glaucoma, at present our only way to halt any further glaucoma damage is by controlling the pressure.
 All the different treatment modalities in principle work in 2 ways: decrease production of aqueous fluid or increase its outflow in order to lower the eye pressure.

-Please read our glaucoma procedure page for the different treatments and surgeries available for treating glaucoma.
+Please read our glaucoma treatment page for more detail on the different treatments and surgeries available for treating glaucoma.